dejwakh/chat-websockets/README.md

 1. Download the repo
 2. Run `node app.js`
 3. Go to `localhost:3000` on several browser tabs, "logging in" as different usernames on each one
+4. Send a message from any tab and see it appear on the others